codelibs/fess-docs/en/13.16/admin/dataconfig-guide.rst

 .. list-table::

    * - directories
-     - Directories which contains csv file(.csv or .tsv)
+     - Directories which contains CSV file(.csv or .tsv)
    * - files
      - CSV files (if you want to specify them)
    * - fileEncoding
-     - Encofing of CSV files
+     - Encoding of CSV files
    * - separatorCharacter
      - Separator character in CSV content